Arjun Ray (general): Retirement

 The General's second innings started on 2 April.
 2002 as the CEO of the Indus Group of International Schools, with its head office in Bangalore.
 In the past two decades, he has set up three International Baccalaureate schools in Bangalore, Hyderabad and Pune.
 The fourth international school (IGCSE) is in Belgavi, Karnataka.
 The IB schools are among the first ten in India, and the Bangalore school has been ranked Number 1 in the country for ten consecutive years.

 Lt General Ray's distinction lies in transforming international education by building an effective ecosystem (the first of its kind in the world) comprising the Indus Training and Research Institute for pre-service and in-service teacher training; the Indus Leadership School at Kanakapura, near Bangalore; and the Indus Equal Opportunity School for the less privileged.

-The General has distinguished himself as one of the six-game changers in the world of IB education.
-He is an intrapreneur, a rare example among CEOs.
-His mega innovative projects comprise (1) the introduction of teacher-robots to assist teachers in re-roling themselves to “teach the child and not the subject alone”; and StartupYou, a startup school for school students to be future-ready and become entrepreneurs as well.
+The General has contributed to educational projects, such as the introduction of teacher-robots to assist teachers in re-roling themselves to “teach the child and not the subject alone”; and StartupYou, a school which trains students to be future-ready and become entrepreneurs.
 He is presently leading a team in designing the schools of the future.

 He has authored three books: Kashmir Diary, The Psychology of Militancy; Peace is Everybody's Business; and What Google Cannot Teach.